KarlaPerezR/kickstarter-analysis/README.md

+# Kickstarting with Excel
 # An Analysis of Kickstarter Campaigns.
-Kickstarting with Excel

 ## Challenge 1 Excel Analysis for Crowfunding